natcap/invest.users-guide/source/coastal_blue_carbon.rst

  ...         ...    ...
  ==========  =====  ==============================

-**LULC Snapshots (Rasters)**:  A set of GDAL-supported rasters representing the land/seascape at particular points in time.
+**LULC Snapshots (Rasters)**:  A set of GDAL-supported rasters representing the landscape/seascape at particular points in time.
 Provided in chronological order.

 **LULC Snapshot Years**: A set of years that respectively correspond to the provided lulc snapshot rasters.
 Provided in chronological order.

 **Analysis Year** (Optional): A date after the provided snapshot years at which to estimate trends in accumulation and disturbance that occur after the last provided lulc snapshot raster.

 **LULC Transition Effect on Carbon Emissions (CSV)**: Generated by the preprocessor.
 This file must be edited before it can be used by the main model.
-The left-most column represents the source lulc-class, and the top row represents the destination lulc-class.
+The left-most column represents the source lulc class, and the top row represents the destination lulc class.

  ==========  =======  =======  ===
  lulc-class  <lulc1>  <lulc2>  ...